-neuzd offers a dandy Traveller system generator for 1st edition Mongoose Traveller, and it’s free.
+neuzd offers a dandy Traveller system generator for 1st edition Mongoose Traveller (paid link), and it’s free.

 What makes it so dandy?
 For starters, it’s dead simple: click link, get system.
 The abbreviations for bases and trade codes appear on every output screen (you’ll have to reference the rules, or the web, for the UWP and other codes).